Malaysian cuisine encompasses a cocktail of different tastes and ethnic groups.

 There is a stir-fried version from Singapore and the other is a broth based from Penang.

 In this article we’ll review the stir-fried version from Kuala Lumpur.
-Hokkien Char Mee consists of thick yellow noodles which undergo a braising process in a dark and rich soy sauce.
+Hokkien Char Mee consists of thick yellow or rice noodles which undergo a braising process in a dark and rich soy sauce.

 The key ingredient in this Malaysia food dish is crispy pork fat.
 Hokkien Char Mee isn’t the healthiest of dishes but it has incredible flavor that is a must try!